PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 PINHOLE CAMERA - A camera that uses a very small hole, as if made by a pin instead of a lens, for light to enter and form an image on the film or other light-sensitive medium.
 See Pinhole camera.

-PIXEL - Abbreviation for PICture ELement, a pixel is a small square of colored light that forms a digital image.
+PIXEL - Abbreviation for "picture element", a pixel is a small square of colored light that forms a digital image.
 It is the smallest unit in a digital image.
 Think of a pixel as a single small tile in a large mosaic.

 PLATINOTYPE - (1) The process of photographic printing on papers coated with platinum-based materials.
 (2) A print made by such a process.